When you need it most.

 - Parents and legal guardians (or spouse’s parents)

 - Grandparents (or spouse’s grandparents)

-Nearly every Washington worker can qualify for paid leave as long as you work a minimum of 820 hours (about 16 hours a week) in Washington during the qualifying period, which is about the last year.
-The 820 hours can be at one job or combined from multiple jobs.
+Nearly every worker can qualify for Paid Leave if you worked a minimum of 820 hours (about 16 hours a week) in Washington over the last year.

-Certain workers are not automatically eligible for paid leave, including:
+Certain workers are not automatically eligible for Paid Leave:

 - Federal employees

 - People employed by businesses located on tribal land

 - Self-employed people who do not opt into the state program

 - Workers covered by a collective bargaining agreement that hasn’t expired, been reopened or renegotiated since Oct.
 19, 2017.
 (You may not be eligible yet.
 Ask your employer or union representative if you are unsure if this applies to you.)

 - Workers covered by their employer’s approved voluntary plan